Centimeter-level Positioning by Instantaneous Lidar-aided GNSS Ambiguity Resolution: Experimental setup

 The point clouds are originally in \textit{l-frame}, they need to be transformed to \textit{c-frame}, which is equivalent to the \textit{l-frame} of the first scan in the sequence, then to \textit{e-frame} to produce lidar measurements that can be combined with their GNSS counterparts.
 For the $i\textrm{th}$ ($i=1,2,\ldots$) point cloud in the sequence, the $4\times4$ transformation $\bm{T}_{i,l}^{c}$ which transforms it to \textit{c-frame} is given in the ground truth poses of KITTI.
 Hence, for each pair of rover and reference scans we have transformations $\bm{T}_{rov,l}^{c}$ and $\bm{T}_{ref,l}^{c}$, and the transformation to align the two can be obtained as

 Note that this transformation is not used for positioning, but rather simulating the reference scans at locations near Target so that the estimated vehicle positions should coincide with Target.
-A transformation matrix $\bm{T}_{rov,l}^e$ that georeferences the rover scan is defined with only a translation that moves its origin (i.e., $[0,0,0]^\top$) to the ground truth coordinates of Target measured by the survey-grade receiver.
+A transformation matrix $\bm{T}_{rov,l}^e$ that georeferences the rover scan is defined to align it with the ground truth coordinates of Target measured by the survey-grade receiver.
 The reference scan is therefore georeferenced in \textit{e-frame} using:

 which is applied to the matched keypoints found in the reference scans upon successful registration so that the computed lidar measurements are in \textit{e-frame}.
+In the next sections, the positioning performance will be evaluated in the local East-North-Up (ENU) directions.
+Due to this simulation of lidar data, the vehicle's body frame will align with the local ENU frame (i.e., along-the-road direction corresponds with Easting while across-the-road direction corresponds with Northing).